 What are some fun, cheap things to do in Indianapolis?

-The Indianapolis Art Center, the Monon Trail, White River State Park, and the Indianapolis Cultural Trail are all free or cheap things to do in Indianapolis, Indiana.
-The ruins at Holliday Park or a visit to the Old Northside Historic District are other inexpensive options.
+The Indianapolis Art Center, the Monon Trail, White River State Park, and the Indianapolis Cultural Trail are all free or cheap things to do in Indianapolis.
+The ruins at Holliday Park or visiting the Old Northside Historic District are other inexpensive options.

 - Best Credit Cards for Traveling: Our Top Picks